Top 05 beaches definitely should be in your Vietnam list

 Located in Khanh Hoa province, Nha Trang is the beach city attracting millions of tourists from all over the world, with its white sands that stretch as far as eyes can see, crystal water and countless islands dotted along the horizon.
 Competing with the towering high rises is the jungle-covered mountains wrap themselves around the city, making the overall scene look like a perfect panorama picture.

-Nha Trang offers a bunch of diverse water sport types, from diving, wave boarding, and kite surfing to banana boat rides; therefore it is an excellent choice for adventurers above and under water.
+Nha Trang offers a bunch of diverse water sports types, from diving, wave boarding, and kite surfing to banana boat rides; therefore it is an excellent choice for adventurers above and underwater.
 The most luxurious 5-star resorts in Vietnam are located here, also.
-Some well-known names for Vietnam travelers to consider are Evason Ana Mandara and Six Senses Hideaway & Spa, Vinpearl Resort and Spa etc. In addition to the high-standard resorts, there’s an amusement park, shopping mall, lively night life, fresh seafood and cuisine with enjoyable price.
+Some well-known names for Vietnam travelers to consider are Evason Ana Mandara and Six Senses Hideaway & Spa, Vinpearl Resort and Spa, etc. In addition to the high-standard resorts, there’s an amusement park, shopping mall, lively nightlife, fresh seafood and cuisine with an enjoyable price.

 Phan Thiet/ Mui Ne